hadarrah/ProjectX/README.md

 **Self Item** <br/>
 - [ ] fit Self Item creation for user story (no description -> selection between options)
 - [ ] user input amount of item->check correct input
+- [ ] after adding to cart, message should be 'you can create another item.'

 **Card** <br/>
 - [ ] adding Card to order